Universal Studios Theme Parks Adventure

-Universal Studios Theme Parks Adventure, known in Japan as Universal Studios Japan Adventure (ユニバーサル・スタジオ・ジャパン・アドベンチャー, Yunibāsaru Sutajio Japan Adobenchā), is a 2001 video game developed by Nai'a Digital Works and published by Kemco for the GameCube.
-Set in the Universal Studios Japan park, the object of the game is to complete several mini-games loosely based on the real-life attractions Back to the Future: The Ride, Jaws, Jurassic Park River Adventure, E.T.
+Universal Studios Theme Parks Adventure, known in Japan as Universal Studios Japan Adventure (ユニバーサル・スタジオ・ジャパン・アドベンチャー, Yunibāsaru Sutajio Japan Adobenchā), is a 2001 party video game developed by Nai'a Digital Works and published by Kemco for the GameCube.
+Set at the Universal Studios Japan park, the object of the game is to complete several mini-games loosely based on the real-life attractions Back to the Future: The Ride, Jaws, Jurassic Park River Adventure, E.T.
 Adventure, Backdraft, Wild, Wild, Wild West Stunt Show, and Waterworld.
 The player is encouraged to collect trash located in the park, wear merchandise based on the respective franchises, and complete movie quizzes, in which the player must answer trivia questions about the Universal Studios films.

-The game was panned by critics for its tedious gameplay, poor graphics and anomalous nature.
-It is frequently censured as one of the worst video games ever made.
+The game was released in Japan on December 7, 2001, North America on December 18, 2001, and in PAL regions on May 3, 2002, and was panned by critics for its tedious gameplay, poor graphics and anomalous concept, and is frequently cited as one of the worst video games ever made.